 Yes, for all student-submitted assignments (except Programming Assignments), you will have the option to enforce a time limit using the Maximum Time Permitted feature.
 This allows you to give students a set number of minutes to complete an assignment from the moment they open it and see the questions or the submission dialog box.
-When students open an assignment with a time limit, they’re told how long they have to complete it and can then confirm that they’d like to begin.
+When students open an assignment with a time limit, they’re told how long they have to complete it and the latest date and time they can begin work to have the full time allowed before the due date and late due date (if you set one).
+Then to start the timer and see the assignment questions and/or submission dialog box, students must confirm that they’d like to begin.

 Because students only have a finite amount of time to submit work, timed assignments reduce the risk of students cheating or working together to get the answers.
 To further prevent collusion in an Online Assignment, you can also choose to hide the assignment’s questions and responses from students once the time limit expires from the Settings page for the assignment.

 To see what your students will see check out the student guide on Understanding timed assignments.